Jeremyhudsonchan/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
-Twitter Sentiment Analysis using Kaggle Dataset as well as using the Twitter Developer API to get Data
+Twitter Sentiment Analysis using Kaggle Dataset as well as using the Twitter Developer API to get data

 ### Word2Vec Model